Raphaela Paetsch

 She has been invited as a soloist and chamber musician to festivals including the Haydn Festival, Düsseldorf Festival, Savonlinna Music Festival, Casals Festival, Grachten Festival, LuganoMusica, Kyoto Music Festival, Davos Festival, and At.
 Tension Festival.

-She has performed with top orchestras, including the in Academy of the Hamburg State Opera and the Rundfunk-Sinfonieorchester Berlin, as well as the Niedersächsisches Staatsorchester Hannover and the Tonhalle-Orchester Zürich.
-In 2025, she performed as principal cellist at the Royal Opera House London, and since June 2025, she has been a member of the Stuttgarter Philharmoniker.
+She performs regularly with leading orchestras, including the Hamburg Staatsoper and the Rundfunk-Sinfonieorchester Berlin, as well as the Niedersächsisches Staatsorchester Hannover and the Tonhalle-Orchester Zürich.
+In 2025 she was invited to perform as Principal Cellist at the Royal Opera House in London and, from June 2025, she is a member of the Stuttgarter Philharmoniker.